LoginRadius/engineering-portal/content/working-with-azure-key-vault-in-csharp/index.md

 ![Add Access Policy for the Key Vault](media/20064fe32ee34d74ab431409b7b3fcf6.png)

-Figure 7

-## Create a new ASP.NET 5 Core application
+## Create a New ASP.NET 5 Core application

-First of all, you will create an ASP.NET Core 5 web application.
+First of all, you'll create an ASP.NET Core 5 web application.
 The project type comes bundled with all the template files to create a web application, even before you add something.
 Follow the steps given below to create a new ASP.NET Core Web application within the Visual Studio 2019 IDE.

 1. Launch Visual Studio 2019